English Springer Spaniel vs English Setter: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between English Springer Spaniel and English Setter based on their distinct physical builds and metabolic profiles.
 English Springer Spaniel at Medium (40-50 lbs) needs caloric intake calibrated to their high (1-2 hours daily) activity level, while English Setter at Large (45-80 lbs) requires nutrition matched to their high energy output.
 The size difference means food costs diverge significantly: smaller dogs consume less volume but may need calorie-dense formulas, while larger dogs require bulk quantities of controlled-calorie food.
-English Springer Spaniel's predisposition to Eye Conditions may require specialized dietary formulations, while English Setter may benefit from diets supporting Orthopedic Conditions.
+English Springer Spaniel's predisposition to Eye Conditions may require specialized dietary formulations, while English Setter may benefit from diets supporting joint health and mobility.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements